-SEEDS uses trained mediators to help people and entities in conflict find constructive solutions that meet everyone’s needs.
-Our Mediations are restorative, effective and affordable (no one is turned away for inability to pay).
+SEEDS uses trained mediators to help people in conflict find constructive solutions that meet everyone’s needs.
+Our Mediations are restorative, effective, confidential, and affordable (no one is turned away for inability to pay).

 2. What types of conflicts does SEEDS mediate?

 SEEDS handles a wide range of community conflicts including, but not limited to:

 3. What kind of conflicts is SEEDS unable to mediate?

 SEEDS cannot mediate if the other party does not wish to mediate or cannot be contacted.

 SEEDS cannot handle cases involving significant levels or threats of violent or criminal behavior.

 SEEDS cannot mediate if there is an active restraining order between the parties.